docker/compose/docs/reference/overview.md

 Specify the file containing the compose configuration.
 If not provided, Compose looks for a file named  `docker-compose.yml` in the current directory and then each parent directory in succession until a file by that name is found.

+### COMPOSE\_API\_VERSION

+The Docker API only supports requests from clients which report a specific version.
+If you receive a `client and server don't have same version error` using `docker-compose`, you can workaround this error by setting this environment variable.
+Set the version value to match the server version.

+Setting this variable is intended as a workaround for situations where you need to run temporarily with a mismatch between the client and server version.
+For example, if you can upgrade the client but need to wait to upgrade the server.

+Running with this variable set and a known mismatch does prevent some Docker features from working properly.
+The exact features that fail would depend on the Docker client and server versions.
+For this reason, running with this variable set is only intended as a workaround and it is not officially supported.

+If you run into problems running with this set, resolve the mismatch through upgrade and remove this setting to see if your problems resolve before notifying support.

 ### DOCKER\_HOST

 Sets the URL of the `docker` daemon.
 As with the Docker client, defaults to `unix:///var/run/docker.sock`.